GodfatherAce/DataScienceCourse/DataMining/TheDataMiningProcess.md

-- The next step in the data mining process is exploration.
+- The next step in the data mining process is ***exploration***.
 This step usually involves gathering the required data from an information warehouse or collection entity.
 Then, mining experts typically prepare the raw data sets for analysis.
 This step usually consists of gathering, cleaning, organizing, and checking all of the data for errors.

 #### Model Building